rtmrtmrtmrtm/pskons/README.md

 # pskons

-This is a PSK31 program suitable for running in text-only terminal window on Linux, MacOS, or FreeBSD.
+This is a PSK31 program suitable for running in a text-only terminal window on Linux, MacOS, or FreeBSD.

-It requires that fftw3, sndfile, and portaudio libraries already be installed.
+It requires fftw3, sndfile, and portaudio libraries to already be installed.
 To compile:

 ```